ankkona/Air-Traffic-Passenger-Statistics/README.md

 * A small number of airlines contribute a **disproportionately large share** of total passenger traffic.
 * YoY growth trends are **volatile**, highlighting sensitivity to external events and demand fluctuations.

----

-## 📌 Dashboard Design Decisions

-* **YoY % KPI and line chart are isolated from the Year slicer** to preserve analytical correctness.
-* Monthly and yearly trends are separated to avoid over-filtering.
-* Slicers are limited to **Year and Region** to balance interactivity and interpretability.
-* Not all visuals are KPIs — supporting charts are used for context and storytelling.

----

 ## ⚠️ Assumptions

 * Passenger count data is assumed to be **accurate and consistently recorded**.